• Crab Cooker Hot Springs is one of the hot springs of the Long Valley Caldera

 • A primitive hot springs pool made of solid rocks and mortar

 Crab Cooker Hot Springs is situated on the east side of the Sierra Nevada Mountains among other hot springs emerging from the ground of the volcanically active Long Valley Caldera.
 Besides the relaxing soaking, this location offers a stunning view of the meadow and mountains with tan, brown, white, and dark gray colors spread through the natural landscape.

 Made of solid rocks and mortar, the primitive hot springs pool is approximately 2 feet deep.
 Extremely hot water is transferred to the pool from the nearby cement well located a few feet away.
 The water in the well is extremely hot - over 150°F - enough to cook crabs!
 The pool temperature depends on the weather conditions and can be adjusted by turning on or off a valve on the pipe just outside of the pool.
 The pool has enough room for three to four people.

-No camping is allowed near the hot springs but you can camp a few hundred yards away.
 There are no facilities near the springs.
 Please help to keep the springs area clean by packing out all your trash.